-With the exception of the AMP Capital Responsible Investment Leaders Global Shares Fund, all growth assets are to be invested on an indexed basis.
-In addition the Global Fixed Interest Fund is passively managed.
+All growth assets are to be invested on an indexed basis.
+In addition, the Global Fixed Interest Fund is passively managed.

-As well as the AMP Capital Responsible Investment Leaders Global Shares Fund, the ANZ NZ Fixed Interest Strategy, and the ANZ Wholesale Cash Fund are also actively managed.
+The ANZ NZ Fixed Interest Strategy, and the ANZ Wholesale Cash Fund are actively managed.

 For the asset classes that are invested on an indexed basis, the permitted investments are restricted to those represented by the relevant index.